valory-xyz/autonolas-tokenomics/audits/internal/README.md

 ```
 The remaining storage layouts are useful for final optimization. <br>

 ### Fuzzing.
-Updated 13-12-22
+Updated 14-12-22
 #### In-place testing with Scribble
 ```
 ./scripts/scribble.sh Treasury.sol
-./scripts/scribble.sh TokenomicsConstants.sol
+./scripts/scribble.sh TokenomicsProxy.sol -- skipped, not suitable for testing with this tool
-Scibble bugs, problem:
+- I did not find a native way checking slot by index like sload(PROXY_TOKENOMICS) ./scripts/scribble.sh TokenomicsConstants.sol -- skipped, not suitable for testing with this tool Scibble bugs, problem:
-- Incorrect postprocessing pure/view function to public.
+- Incorrect postprocessing pure/view function to public in instrumental version.
 As a result, it breaks a properly working test
 - I did not find a native way to evaluate an expression like 1e27 * (1.02)^(x-9).
 This renders the check useless.
 ./scripts/scribble.sh Depository.sol
 ```